anthonyisafk/Hunger-Games/README.md

 Throughout the execution of the program, the discrepancies of the Cartesian system of the 2-dimensional Java Array and the coordinates used are resolved with the simple x2i and y2j functions.

+Each individual move is given a unique *dice integer*, which works like this:

 ![What each integers means for how a player moves](bin/mypackage/moves.png)

+#### A version of the board game where the user is able to select their own moves is in the works.
+Feel free to make any contributions.
+### Copyright (C) Antonios Antoniou, Aristotle University of Thessaloniki